 - Fast cooking.
 Because of the even heating food cooks faster.

 - Less messy.
 There is no space for spills to pool since the surface is glass and has no corners, unlike the traditional stove.

 - Cost you more.
 Since there is not much clamor for this stove as some homeowners are still using the traditional stove with burners, a glass stovetop may cost more.

 - Expensive to replace the glass.
 You may need to shell out more when the glass top gets damage.
 Assuming you can still have it replaced.

 - You cannot use just any cleaners.
 An abrasive cleaner is not for this stove.
 You need to use a glass top cleaner and the right cleaning solution.

 - You need to invest in the right cookware.
 With a glass stovetop, the usual cookware is not apt to be used, hence, you may need to buy an extra set of cookware for you to enjoy this stove to its full capacity.

-Glass top stove is an elegant addition to your home.
+The glass top stove is an elegant addition to your home.
 It is also easy to use and doesn’t take much space.
 However, for you to enjoy it to the fullest, also make sure you are adding to its longevity by using the right cookware, keeping it clean and well maintained.
 A monthly check-up of its interior and exterior is also highly recommended.

 You may use a cast-iron pan but make sure you are taking the necessary precaution while using it to avoid any damage to your glass top stove.
 Not doing so may cause you to shell out more money in the long run.